mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 #### With the Joy input

+You can use the [_Joy UI_](https://mui.com/joy-ui/getting-started/overview/) components instead of the _Material UI_ ones:

 :::info
-This demo demonstrates how to take advantage of the field smart behaviors with any input (even third party ones).
-For Joy, we will provide a higher level solution in the coming months for an even simpler usage.
+A higher-level solution for _Joy UI_ will be provided in the near future for even simpler usage.
 :::

 {{"demo": "PickerWithJoyField.js", "defaultCodeOpen": false}}